indra-labs/docs/whitepaper.md

 Tor is a poor solution for a very limited subset of the use cases that benefit from the security of route obfuscation.
-Indra aims to provide what Tor has definitely now failed to achieve for a large majority of internet users: location privacy.
+Indra aims to provide what Tor has definitely now failed to achieve for a large majority of internet users for all purposes: location privacy.

 Indranet does not aim to compete with Tor for the use case of tunneling out to clear-net websites and services: the focus is on obscuring the source of traffic within decentralised, peer to peer protocols like Bitcoin, Lightning Network, Bittorrent, IPFS, and other similar, decentralised protocols.
+Enabling such services are possible for relay operators to do, since they can offer a Socks5 tunnel exit service on well known web service ports, though this feature may be integrated later, but not enabled by default.

 ## General Principles of Indranet Protocol

 There is four main types of traffic in Indranet:

-1. **Network Protocol Chatter** - sharing lists of known network nodes, their advertised exit services, and collaboratively generated statistics on bandwidth and uptime, and their long lived public keys for session initiation.
+1. **Peer to peer protocol chatter** - sharing lists of known network nodes, their advertised exit services, and collaboratively generated statistics on bandwidth and uptime, their long lived public keys for session initiation, and hidden service introducers.

-2. **Purchase of bandwidth sessions** - Combining the use of Lightning Network to perform payments to proxy nodes, and specially formed layered encryption of messages, enabling clients to acquire tokens that grant users the ability to relay arbitrary traffic through relays.
+2. **Purchase and topping up of bandwidth sessions** - Combining with the use of Lightning Network to perform payments to proxy nodes, and specially formed layered encryption of messages, enabling clients to acquire sessions that grant users the ability to relay arbitrary traffic through relays.

-3. **Liveness diagnostics** - In order to keep track of the state of relays on the network, clients send out regular 3 hop messages that circle back in a diamond-shaped topology that they use to acquire the liveness state of relays.
-This requires the relays to actually do work, so it costs a small amount, but provides reliable data about the state of relays the client has sessions with.
+3. **Liveness diagnostics** - When messages fail to circle back to the client that are expected to, an Indranet client can perform a diagnostic message protocol to discover which nodes are failing automatically to avoid using them and causing failed transmissions.

-4. **Relaying messages to decentralised network services** - because all relays on Indranet, and even clients, must have a Lightning server and thus a full or light (Neutrino SPV node) Bitcoin node, providing anonymised messaging to these protocols is the first type of exit traffic.
-Integration with other decentralised services will proceed later, and enable uploading or accessing content on networks like IPFS and Bittorrent, and eventually also to include decentralised messaging, social network, software/media repository hosting, and any other network, including federated and semi-decentralised systems like "cryptocurrencies".
+4. **Relaying messages to network services** - This is the bulk of traffic, relaying messages from clients to their intended destinations inside the network.

 ## Protocol Concepts